 - Not as quiet as other products on this list

-What if I Can’t Afford a Quiet Filter?
+What if You Can’t Afford a Quiet Fish Tank Filter?

 One of the most frequent problems that a fish owner has to deal with is how to handle the noisy filter they already have.
 After all, even the cheapest of the filters on this list can be too expensive for some people.
 On the other hand, the noisy filter they have could very well be a brand new model, installed and used for less than ten minutes.
 What do you do then?